AlenPelin/keo-studio/_portfolio/katya---indoor-portrait-photography.md

 Katya is my long-term friend and she is a photographer too, so this photosession was a true collaboration between us.

-I used three types of light during the portrain session: very directional strong light thgrough the curtains from the window, backlight and soft diffused light from the big window covered
+I used three types of light during the portrain session: very directional strong light thgrough the curtains from the window, backlight and soft diffused light from the big window covered with lightweight white curtain.